cosmo0/arcade-manager/README.md

 * `set-noconsole`: no clones, no NeoGeo/Nintendo VS/Playchoice 10/Nintendo Super System/MegaPlay...
 * `set-lite-stick`: no consoles, no analog controls
 * `set-lite-pad`: no consoles, includes analog controls
 * `set-classics-pad`: manually curated list of about 200 games.
-Use this if you want both classics and little-known great games.
+Use this if you want both classics and little-known great games, as well as a choice in series episodes.
 * `set-classics-lite-pad`: manually curated list of about 50 games.
-Use this if you want only the best and most popular games.
+Use this if you want only the very best and most popular games.

 **Control schemes** - depending on how you play your games (pad, stick, bartop, cabinet...), you might want to add or remove some control schemes.